Witnessing sexual harassment Sexual harassment

 You should talk to the person who's experienced sexual harassment to see if they want your support.

-You might also want to talk to someone else to get advice and support before deciding whether to report it or make a sexual harassment complaint yourself.
+You might also want to talk to someone else to help you decide what to do.
 This could be:

 • someone you trust at work, for example a colleague or manager